Shippable/docs/sources/platform/integration/gce.md

-page_main_title: Google Container Engine
+page_main_title: Google Cloud Integration (Deprecated)
 main_section: Platform
 sub_section: Integrations
-page_title: GKE integration
+page_title: GCL integration (Deprecated)

-# Google Cloud Integration
+# Google Cloud Integration (Deprecated)

+## Deprecation Note
+This integration has been deprecated.
+A new integration called [Google Cloud](/platform/integration/gcloudKey) has been introduced which can be used instead.
+It aims to simplify and unify existing GCR and GCL functionalities.

+If you have any existing GCL integrations, you can continue to use them.

+---

 Available under the Integration Family: **generic**